fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 * The new layer is created by starting a container using the image of the previ‐ous layer, executing the Dockerfile instruction and saving a new image.
 * When a Dockerfile instruction successfully completes, the intermediate container will be deleted, unless the `--rm=false` argument was given.
 * Since each instruction results in an static image—essentially just a filesystem and some metadata—all running processes in the instruction will be stopped.
 This means that while you can start long-lived processes, such as databases or SSH daemons in a `RUN` instruction, they will not be running when the next instruction is processed or a container is started.
 If you want a service or process to start with the container, it must be launched from an `ENTRYPOINT` or `CMD` instruction.

+* DO NOT create containers with passwords baked in
+* Files that are removed by subsequent layers in the system are actually still present in the images; they’re just inaccessible
+* Each layer is an independent delta from the layer below it.
+Every time you change a layer, it changes every layer that comes after it.
+Changing the preceding layers means that they need to be rebuilt, repushed, and repulled to deploy your image to development.

 ### Volumes